HackYourFuture-CPH/HYF-AWS-serverless-course/week2/lesson-plan.md

 - A working Cloud9 environment in an AWS account.

 ## Agenda:
-- Introduction to AWS storage services and static web hosting on AWS - 1 hour
+- Introduction to AWS storage services and static web hosting on AWS - 1.5 hours
-- Class assigments - 2 hours
+- Class assigments - 1.5 hours

 ## Class assignments